-In the spring of each year, volunteers are recognized by Mayor Elaine Allison.
+In the spring of each year, volunteers are recognized by City Council.
 Volunteers receive a certificate of appreciation and a volunteer gift as a thank you for sharing their time and talents.

 Individuals who volunteer a total of 12 hours receive a free six month pass (or a free six month extension if they already have a pass) to the City of Moraine Payne Recreation Center.
 Take advantage of all of the fitness and wellness opportunities available at the center.

-Volunteers receive a quarterly newsletter thanking them for their service, updating them on collective achievements and informing them of upcoming volunteer opportunities.
+Volunteers receive a monthly newsletter thanking them for their service, updating them on collective achievements and informing them of upcoming volunteer opportunities.